WaveStyledApp/wave-docs/Summaries/matt-sep27-22.md

 The only other sizable function that needs to be implemented is the method for altering weights of edges.
 This might end up being the most computationally heavy one as a lot of edges will need to be addressed.

-Not much else to upate one
+Not much else to upate on